MicrosoftDocs/windows-itpro-docs/windows/client-management/copilot-overview.md

    - **CSP**: ./Device/Vendor/MSFT/Policy/Config/Update/[AllowOptionalUpdates](/windows/client-management/mdm/policy-csp-update?toc=/windows/deployment/toc.json&bc=/windows/deployment/breadcrumb/toc.json#allowoptionalupdates)
       - In the Intune [settings catalog](/mem/intune/configuration/settings-catalog), this setting is named **Allow optional updates** under the **Windows Update for Business** category.

-   The optional updates policies apply to Windows 11, version 22H2 with [KB5029351](https://support.microsoft.com/help/5029351) and later.
-When setting policy for optional updates, ensure you select one of the following options that includes CFRs:
+   These policies of optional updates apply to Windows 11, version 22H2 with [KB5029351](https://support.microsoft.com/help/5029351) and later.
+When setting policy for [optional updates](/windows/deployment/update/waas-configure-wufb#enable-optional-updates), ensure you select one of the following options that includes CFRs:
     - Automatically receive optional updates (including CFRs)
+      - This selection places devices into an early CFR phase
     - Users can select which optional updates to receive

+1. Managed Windows 11, version 22H2 devices will display Copilot in Windows when the CFR is enabled for the device.
+CFRs are enabled for devices in phases, sometimes called waves.

-### Windows 11 clients with the 2023 annual update installed (coming soon)
+### Enable the Copilot in Windows user experience for Windows 11 clients with the 2023 annual update installed (coming soon)

-One a managed device installs the 2023 annual update, likely to be called 23H2, the Copilot in Windows user experience is enabled by default.
+One a managed device installs the upcoming 2023 annual update, likely to be called version 23H2, the [temporary enterprise control](/windows/whats-new/temporary-enterprise-feature-control) for Copilot in Windows will be removed.
+This means that Copilot in Windows will be enabled by default for these devices.

+While the user experience for Copilot in Windows is enabled by default, you still need to verify that the the correct chat provider platform configured for Copilot in Windows.
+For more information, see the [Configure the chat provider platform that Copilot in Windows uses](#configure-the-chat-provider-platform-that-copilot-in-windows-uses) section.

 Organizations that aren't ready to use Copilot in Windows can disable it until they're ready by using either of the following permanent controls:

 - **CSP**: ./User/Vendor/MSFT/WindowsAI/[TurnOffWindowsCopilot](/windows/client-management/mdm/policy-csp-windowsai#turnoffwindowscopilot)
 - **Group Policy**: User Configuration\Administrative Templates\Windows Components\Windows Copilot\\**Turn off Windows Copilot**

+## Other settings that might impact Copilot in Windows and its underlying chat provider